AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

 * Convenient shorthand for **repeated** subexpression

-  - Somewhat similar goal as delta expressions
+  - Somewhat similar goal as declare expressions
   - But visible in a **larger** scope

 * Simple query functions used in contracts